Why you can trust Jerry

 Some people recommend using 20 Mule Team Borax to clean musty towels.
 For the best effect, soak the items in a tub of hot water, mixed with ½ cup of Borax, for an hour before washing.
 Then, when it comes time to wash your items, use your normal wash method — or the white vinegar and baking soda method outlined above.

-Removing mold from clothing and towels
+Cleaning mold out of clothing and towels

 Unlike simple mildew, mold can be a little harder to remove from your towels or clothes.
 Mildew is more powdery and has a lighter texture than mold.
 Mold on the other hand looks fuzzy and is black or brown, which can leave behind stains that can be hard to get out.
 For this method, you’ll need the following items.